strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 }
 ```

-Create an access key for this user, and make a note of the AWS key ID and secret key, as this will also be used in the service extension.
+Make a note of the Role ARN, as this will be used in the service extension.

 ## Sign up for Maverics
 Next, sign up for the Maverics Identity Orchestration Platform at [http://maverics.strata.io](http://maverics.strata.io).
 You can sign up with HYPR, Google, or Microsoft Azure SSO.